Faces of Death (2026 film): Production

-In October 2006, Rogue Pictures was in talks to produce a remake with J. T. Petty attached to direct with producers citing a desire to tap into audiences' appetites for gory horror films citing the success of The Grudge and The Texas Chainsaw Massacre.
-The rights to the 1978 horror film Faces of Death were reported in May 2021 to have been acquired by Legendary Entertainment.
+In October 2006, Rogue Pictures was in talks to produce a remake of the 1978 horror film Faces of Death with J. T. Petty attached to direct with producers citing a desire to tap into audiences' appetites for gory horror films citing the success of The Grudge and The Texas Chainsaw Massacre.
+The rights were reported in May 2021 to have been acquired by Legendary Entertainment.
 The writing team Daniel Goldhaber and Isa Mazzei were hired, with Goldhaber set as director.
 Susan Montford and Don Murphy produced under Angry Films, while Adam Hendricks and Greg Gilreath under their Divide/Conquer banner.
-John Burrud, who also produced the original film, serves as a producer.

 In April and May 2023, Barbie Ferreira, Dacre Montgomery, Josie Totah, Charli XCX and Jermaine Fowler were announced as the lead cast.
+Montgomery based his character on that of Adrian Țofei in the Romanian found footage horror film Be My Cat: A Film for Anne (2015).

 On a production budget of $7.4 million (before tax incentives), principal photography began in New Orleans on April 10, 2023, under the working title Home Movies, and wrapped on May 12, 2023.
-While principal shooting was completed in 2023, and pick-up shots were finished in March 2024, as of November 2025 the film is yet to be released.
+While principal shooting was completed in 2023, pick-up shots were finished in March 2024.

+Release

+North American distribution rights to the film were acquired by Independent Film Company and Shudder, with a release date set for April 10, 2026.
+The film marks IFC's widest release to date.
+The film premiered at the Beyond Fest Chicago as a 35mm screening on April 5, 2026.
+It also screened at the Aero Theatre in Los Angeles on April 7, and at the 2026 Overlook Film Festival on April 9.

+Reception

+Box office

+Faces of Death opened in 1,678 theaters, earning $892,000 from preview screenings and Friday ticket sales, and was projected to gross $1.8 million over its opening weekend.

+Critical reviews

+Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 22 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.